kaitlin309/PRIESSTESS/README.md

 PRIESSTESS consists of two steps.
 The first step generates a large collection of enriched motifs encompassing both RNA sequence and structure.
 The second step produces an aggregate model, which combines the motif scores into a single value, and gauges the relative importance of each motif.

-Laverty, K.U., Jolma, A., Pour, S., Zheng, H., Ray, D., Morris, Q.D., Hughes, T.R.
-PRIESSTESS: interpretable, high-performing models of the sequence and structure preferences of RNA binding proteins.
+Laverty, K.U., Jolma, A., Pour, S.E., Zheng, H., Ray, D., Morris, Q.D., Hughes, T.R.
+PRIESSTESS: interpretable, high-performing models of the sequence and structure preferences of RNA binding proteins. *Nucleic Acids Research*.
+2022 https://doi.org/10.1093/nar/gkac694

 ## Installation